Codemohit21/ShopEase/README.md

 - Admin dashboard with analytics

 ### Technical Features
+- **AI Navigation** for navigating to different pages by voice command
 - Responsive design for all devices
 - Real-time notifications with React Toastify
 - Image optimization with Cloudinary